daniel-dios/udp-calculator-tester/README.md

 (You just need to have installed jdk11)

 But also I've set up a GitHub action gradle workflow, that means, on every single commit a pipeline will execute all the tests you create!

+## 🤔 Areas to improve

+- For sure this verification is too simple, there is not network hops but at least it's something.
+- It's not java agnostic (yet)

 Any feedback is more than welcome, PRs too!